Luis3518/Luis3518/README.md

 ![10](https://raw.githubusercontent.com/Luis3518/Luis3518/main/media/royal.png)

-- 👀 I am interested in software development, science and disruptive technologies.
+- 👀 I'm interested in software development, science and disruptive technologies.
-- 🌱 I’m currently learning information security and smart contract programming
+- 🌱 I’m currently learning information security and data analyst
+- 🎒 I'm a student at the University of Palermo
-- I'm a professor of programming, systems administration and networks in the technical school N°35
+- 🏫 I'm a professor of programming, systems administration and networks in the technical school N°35
-- 📫 How to reach me https://www.linkedin.com/in/luis-rodriguez3518/
+- 📬 How to reach me https://www.linkedin.com/in/luis-rodriguez3518/

 ![10](https://raw.githubusercontent.com/Luis3518/Luis3518/main/media/royal.png)
 <!---